SadhaSivamx/StereoVision/README.md

 ## Output
 ![DepthMap](https://github.com/user-attachments/assets/00ced0c9-b74e-4406-a1df-9be825a04e7e)
 ## Active Binocular vision system
+In this Active Binocular Vision System, the traditional static base is replaced with a servo-controlled mechanism.
-The Static base is replaced with servo system and Convergence of the image on both the setup is made by controlling the servo system with respect to the camera img.
+The system achieves convergence by adjusting the servos to center the target in both camera images.

 This mechanical convergence forms two geometric triangles.By solving the equations derived from the servo angles, the system calculates the exact depth ($Z$) of the object relative to the baseline.